 Cost monitoring: Algorithms are used to track cloud costs at each individual service, region, team, and instance type.
 This means that when anomalies do occur, you can dive into the dimensions associated with the root cause.

 Usage monitoring: Next, cloud usage is monitored on an hourly basis.
-As mentioned, traditional cloud cost monitoring tools often have a data lag of 8 to 48 hours, which means you can be more proactive in preventing runaway usage and costs.
+As mentioned, traditional cloud cost monitoring and management tools often have a data lag of 8 to 48 hours, which means you can be more proactive in preventing runaway usage and costs.

 Cost forecasting: Finally, since machine learning can monitor each individual metric and learn new normal behavior as it evolves, this allows the solution to provide more accurate cost forecasts and ultimately improved budget planning and resource allocation.